miyako/4d-unsloth-gemma-4/README.md

 - Analysis: "what's wrong with this code"
 - Documentation: insert comments and generate .md files

-Before we start, let's establish the baseline.
+Before we start training, let's establish the baseline.

 Using Gemma 4, I prompt: "How do I make HTTP requests in 4D?"